What is the Chronic Fatigue Syndrome?

 People with chronic fatigue cannot do the same activities as before, such as their everyday work or take part in their favourite sport (physical impact).

-The condition significantly deteriorates their quality of life, affects their daily activities and can cause social withdrawal and isolation (social impacts).
+The condition significantly deteriorates their quality of life, affects their daily activities and can cause troubles with partners and family, social withdrawal and isolation (social impacts).

 Alternate names for Chronic Fatigue Syndrome